kogakure/website-11ty-stefanimhoff.de/src/posts/2021/devonthink-obsidian-for-note-taking.md

 {% endbanner %}

-I plan to run this script soon with a daemon in regular intervals.
+I plan to run this script soon with a daemon at regular intervals.

-The same vault is indexed into my [DEVONthink](https://devontechnologies.com/apps/devonthink) **Archive** database.
+The same vault is indexed in my [DEVONthink](https://devontechnologies.com/apps/devonthink) **Archive** database.

 And because the vault lives in iCloud, all changes in Obsidian or DEVONthink to any file are reflected immediately.
-DEVONthink supports the Markdown syntax of Obsidian which makes it very comfortable to edit files no matter in which of the two applications.
+DEVONthink supports the Markdown syntax of Obsidian, which makes it convenient to edit files regardless of which of the two applications.

-Obsidian has better tools for linking and thinking than DEVONthink, but DEVONthink is more powerful in storing reference items, analyzing text, tagging, and a lot of other features.
+Obsidian has better tools for linking and thinking than DEVONthink, but DEVONthink is more powerful in storing reference items, analyzing text, tagging, and plenty of other features.

 ## My Note-Taking Workflow

 When I come across an interesting article, quote, audio, or video, I capture the item as explained in my previous article [How I Process Information Into Notes](/processing-information-into-notes/).

-If it is text in an image I use the OCR feature to convert it into selectable text.
-I’m really curious how my workflow will improve with the upcoming Apple updates this fall, which will bring native text selection in images.
+If it is text in an image, I use the OCR feature to convert it into selectable text.
+I’m curious how my workflow will improve with the upcoming Apple updates this fall, which will bring native text selection in images.

-Articles I save always as Markdown to my reference database for later reference.
+Articles I always save as Markdown to my reference database for later reference.
 The DEVONthink capture feature is one of the most useful features I know.
-It grabs the article, cleans it from advertising and layout elements, and converts it Markdown, including all links.
+It grabs the article, cleans it from advertising and layout elements, and converts it to Markdown, including all links.

-I use the Markdown highlight feature (`==highlight==`) to mark interesting parts of the text.
+I use the Markdown highlight feature (`==highlight==`) to mark appealing parts of the text.
 These parts get converted into permanent notes in Obsidian.
-To remember where I got the note from I create a new entry in a [BibDesk](https://bibdesk.sourceforge.io/) database (which lives inside my Obsidian vault in a subfolder) and add the reference key to the note.
+To remember where I got the note from, I create a new entry in a [BibDesk](https://bibdesk.sourceforge.io/) database (which lives inside my Obsidian vault in a subfolder) and add the reference key to the note.

 I tag my notes with hashtags (`#tag`) which I convert to system tags with DEVONthink.

-To link notes together I use the auto-complete feature of Obsidian to find related notes.
+To link notes together, I use the auto-complete feature of Obsidian to find related notes.